What our Boarders say

 How often do you flexi board?
 Can you choose number of sessions?
 How long in advance do you need to book?

-I flexi board 2 nights per week.
+I flexi board two nights per week.
 Ideally you need to book a week in advance.

 What is flexi boarding like at The Royal?